727800350/note/cs/cxx_topic/effective_modern_c++.md

-f(x);  // x is lvalue, so T is int&, param's type is also int& f(cx);  // cx is lvalue, so T is const int&, param's type is also const int& f(rx);  // xx is lvalue, so T is const int&, param's type is also const int& f(27);  // 27 is rvalue, so T is int, param's type is therefore int&&.
+f(x);  // x is lvalue, so T is int&, param's type is also int& f(cx);  // cx is lvalue, so T is const int&, param's type is also const int& f(rx);  // rx is lvalue, so T is const int&, param's type is also const int& f(27);  // 27 is rvalue, so T is int, param's type is therefore int&&.
         // 27 is of type int&&, we first ignore the reference part, and we got int, so T is int, and param's type is int&&
 ```